mohit-s9/node-form/README.md

 # node-form

-This repository contains a form created using nodeJS, the data obtained from form fields is parsed in the form of chunks and stored in a buffer before outputing the data in console.
+This repository contains a form created using nodeJS.

+=> The data obtained from form field is parsed using chunks and stored in a buffer.

+=> The request gets redirected to "/" route.

+=> Parsed data in buffer is outputted in console + written into a file(message.txt) using (file system module).

+#NOTE: There is NO requirement to run "npm install"